-- 1 Click Start→ Programs→ Administrative Tools→ Share and Storage Management or, go to Server Manager→ Roles→ File Services→ Share and Storage Management. - 2 On the right pane, select Provision Share. - 3 Browse and select the volume that you want to enable as an SMB share and run the wizard. - 4 Select SMB as the share protocol.
-The folder name is displayed as share name followed by the share path. - 5 Specify the SMB settings and SMB permissions in the subsequent screens.
-Review Settings and Create Share allows you to revise the share settings before you actually create it. - 6 After reviewing the share settings, click Create to create the share. - 7 Close the confirmation screen.
+- Click Start → Programs → Administrative Tools → Share and Storage Management .
+Alternatively, go to Server Manager → Roles → File Services → Share and Storage Management.
+The Share and Storage Management (Local) window is displayed. - 2.
+On the right pane, select Provision Share. - 3.
+Browse and select the volume that you want to enable as an SMB share and run the wizard. - Select SMB as the share protocol.
+The folder name is displayed as share name followed by the share path. - Specify the SMB settings and SMB permissions in the subsequent screens.
+Review Settings and Create Share allows you to revise the share settings before you actually create it. - 6.
+After reviewing the share settings, click Create to create the share. - 7.
+Close the confirmation screen.